markus-ntt-seidl/green-software-principles/Principles/measuring-software.md

 * Can you complete this example SCI calculation?
 [Synthesis]
 * Given this SCI calculation, would you focus more on energy efficiency or on reducing the amount of hardware the Application uses?
 [Synthesis]

-## Measuring software using the GHG protocol
+## Measuring software using the Greenhouse Gas protocol

 The Greenhouse Gas (GHG) protocol is the most common method organizations use to measure their carbon emissions.